Go to Homepage

 An exclusive collection of the best Asian hotels, resorts and spas

 Russophiles will love the ordered grid of tree-lined streets.
-The younger set can revel in the clubs and nightlife.
-A Kyrgyzstan travel romp from fried sheep’s head to Bishkek hotels, parks, and bazaars.
+The younger set can check out the nightlife if it survives post-Covid.
+A Kyrgyzstan travel romp from fried sheep’s head to scenic valleys, in our Bishkek fun guide.

 by Charley Lanyon

-LIKE MANY travellers I arrived in Bishkek tired and dirty.
-Having spent twenty-nine juddering hours in a car sputtering laboriously over the mountains from Tajikistan, I was eager to take a few days off to luxuriate in the sinful comforts of the “big city”.
-I was a man very much in need of a drink and a comfortable place to sleep.
-No more poorly sprung car seats and bottom-feeder gulags for me.
-Thus I set upon the city, dog-eared Bishkek guide in hand, in search of the best that Kyrgyzstan hotels could provide – fountains, marble toilets, dust-free 300-count linen and, of course, de rigueur views of the snow-capped Tien Shan range that glint and change colour as the sun inscribes its surgical arc across the sky.
-I looked at my wallet again.
-Well, a budget Bishkek guesthouse would do for now.
+Like many overland travellers you may arrive in Bishkek tired and dirty.
+Having spent twenty-nine juddering hours in a car sputtering laboriously over the mountains from Tajikistan, we were understandably eager to take a few days off to luxuriate in the sinful comforts of the “big city”.
+Thus we set upon the place, dog-eared Bishkek guide in hand, in search of the best that Kyrgyzstan hotels could provide – fountains, marble toilets, dust free 300-count linen and, of course, de rigueur views of the snow-capped Tien Shan range that glint and change colour as the sun inscribes its surgical arc across the sky.

 Send us your Feedback / Letter to the Editor

 Bishkek, the capital of Kyrgyzstan, is reasonably attractive.
-The new city, which started life as a Russian garrison in 1865, is green and tree-lined, and rests at the base of the mountains.
+The new city, which started life as a Russian garrison in 1865, is green and tree-lined, and rests at the base of the mountains on an old caravan route.

 Silk Road history buffs will be disappointed by the lack of history.
 Russophiles or anyone with a penchant for Soviet pomp and kitsch will be in Slav heaven.
-The city is a perfectly preserved example of rigid Soviet planning with roads rolled out in a grid formation, accompanied by irrigation canals and interspersed with a smattering of public squares and parks.
-The statue of the founder of the Soviet secret police has been removed but the Lenin statue stands proud – although recently moved a few blocks north of the main square.
+The city is a perfectly preserved example of rigid Soviet planning with roads rolled out in a grid formation, accompanied by irrigation canals and interspersed with a smattering of public squares and parks focused on heroic statues.
+The statue of the founder of the Soviet secret police has been removed but the Lenin statue stands proud a few blocks north of the main square.

 Changing money is uncomplicated at the ubiquitous banks.
 The hordes of black market moneychangers supremely evident elsewhere in this region are absent here.
-The exchange rate for Kyrgyz soms is around US$1=KGS43.7.
+The exchange rate for Kyrgystani soms is around US$1=KGS83.30.
 If bank rates sting, head over to one of the many official money changing kiosks, with some of the best rates at the Osh bazaar, just out of town.
-ATMs are beginning to pop up around the city.
+ATMs are popping up around the city.
 Be aware that this relatively new commodity can attract muggers.
 Stick to ATMs in the lobbies of the major hotels to be on the safe side.

 If you can’t resist the pull of the mountains, day trips are easily arranged for everything from trekking to horseback riding and skiing.
 The Silk Road Lodge is a reliable source of information on tours, although tour operators aren’t exactly in short supply.
-You may wish to learn a few words in Russian before you go as almost nobody speaks or understands any English.
+You may wish to learn a few words in Russian before you go as almost nobody speaks or understands much English.
+No, the English with their sola topis and regal customs and tea did not quite make it this far.

 Central Ala-Too Square (named after the mountains closest to the city) is Bishkek's largest public square and its social and official focal point.
-Here, along with manicured gardens and the obligatory monument to freedom, you can see the changing of the guards.
+It is a vast swathe of concrete ruffled occasionally by a changing of the guard at the obligatory freedom monument.
 At night Ala-Too Square fills with food kiosks and makeshift karaoke stalls (an oddity unique to this part of the world) but the square is famously unsafe after dark and should be avoided by travellers, especially those armed with 20 megapixel Japanese cameras and bulging wallets.

 The real draw of Ala-Too Square is the imposing white building at its northern border.
 This is the State Historical Museum and the must-see Kyrgyzstan attraction.
-The entrance fee is KGS150 but we suggest forking over the extra 200 soms, which allows you to take pictures.
-The three-storey museum contains no English translations whatsoever.
+The entrance fee was KGS150 but we suggest forking over the extra 200 soms, which allows you to take pictures.
+Mind you this was a while back.
+The three-storey museum contained no English translations whatsoever.
 The first floor displays a collection of gifts from modern heads of state to Kyrgyzstan and a collection of photos of the Kyrgyz president shaking hands with an array of obscure statesmen.
 Note the traditional Kyrgyz rug with Stalin’s face the lead motif.

 The second floor is where things really get good.
 Here you’ll find a huge collection of bronze statues and bas-reliefs depicting the workers’ struggle.
 Don’t forget to look up at the brightly painted revolutionary murals on the ceiling.
 The third floor contains traditional Kyrgyz crafts along with a full-sized yurt.
 The ceiling really comes into its own on the third floor and culminates in a mural of a skeleton wearing an American flag astride an atomic warhead.
 Stirring stuff.
 The museum store has a pretty impressive selection of Kyrgyz crafts and especially striking felt rugs.